 5.3 Immigrant Women Related Factors

 DCPs have highlighted a number of factors positively and negatively impacting the ability of immigrant women to manage their diabetes.
 A significant factor influencing the health outcomes of individuals was their understanding and awareness of their health conditions, including the potential risks if not managed properly.
 Some DCPs mentioned that some of their patients were very well informed about diabetes and were aware of the potential complications that could arise from it if not properly managed.
-This was primarily due to family history of diabetes, however there were some DCPs that mentioned some of the immigrant women lacked awareness about available diabetes services and struggled with diabetes management.
+This was primarily due to family history of diabetes.
+However, there were some DCPs that mentioned some of the immigrant women lacked awareness about available diabetes services and struggled with diabetes management.
 One study examined the knowledge and awareness immigrant women had about diabetes and found that a lower educational level was associated with reduced women's comprehension of diabetes (Houle et al., 2016).
 Non-caucasian women were found to show a higher risk of insufficient self-care due to limited health literacy and a poorer understanding of gestational diabetes according to a previous survey (Houle et al., 2016).
 These findings illustrate the interconnected and complicated nature of health literacy, revealing its relationship to other concepts including seeking help and using available services (Houle et al., 2016).
 Thus, this exemplifies the importance to ensure adequate knowledge and awareness to immigrant women especially when they are diagnosed to be pre-diabetic to prevent the progression to diabetes.
 Understanding the condition enables immigrant women to take proactive steps to manage their health and prevent further complications.

 Gender roles can serve as formidable barriers to immigrant women in effectively managing diabetes at home.
 Societal expectations often position women as primary caregivers, shifting attention towards maintaining a household and away from their own health needs.
 Findings from two studies suggest that female immigrants face greater challenges in managing diabetes compared to their male counterparts (Chesla et al., 2014; Creatore et al., 2010).
 This is primarily because post-immigration, both men and women work extended hours, placing many diabetic immigrant women in the struggle to balance traditional roles with the demands of work outside the home (Chesla et al., 2014; Creatore et al., 2010).
 Thus to overcome these challenges, interventions must be culturally sensitive, fostering an environment supportive of self-care and providing resources for informed decision-making.